dflib/dflib/dflib-benchmark/README.md

 Data set: 5 000 000 rows with 4 columns

-_Disclaimer: this was run at one time in the past on a specific hardware and some specific version of DFLib and pandas_
+_Disclaimer: this was run at one time in the past on a specific hardware and specific versions of DFLib and pandas_

  &nbsp;          | DFLib     | Pandas
 -----------------|-----------|---------